phonegap/phonegap-docs/docs/3-references/stockpile-app/8-favorites-api.html.md

 ```

 #### Managing Favorites Data
 The `favorites` should be populated from local storage initially when the app is run to load any items that have already been favorited.
-You initially created the data objects for the `favorites` in the Global Store to be empty but in this step you will call the new `fetchFavoritesFromLocalStorage` method as well as index them by id when the app starts up.
+You initially created the data objects for the `favorites` in the global store as an empty array but in this step you will call the new `fetchFavoritesFromLocalStorage` method and index them by `id` when the app starts up.

 2. Open `main.js` and add an import for the `fetchFavoritesFromLocalStorage` function after the other imports: